Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 Return Address Spoofing

 The ScStub function implements return address spoofing for the manually resolved syscalls.
-During a syscall, EDR stack-walking examines [RSP] (the return address on the stack) to identify which code triggered the syscall.
-Without spoofing, [RSP] points to the BOF’s memory — a suspicious, non-module-backed address.
+During a syscall, an EDR stack walker examining [RSP] (the return address on the stack) looks at where the syscall came from.
+Without spoofing, [RSP] points to the BOF’s memory — an unbacked address that does not correspond to any loaded module, which is one of the signals defenders use to spot unbacked code.
 With spoofing, ScStub pushes an additional stack frame:

 sub rsp, 8— Makes room for one extra return address.[RSP]= ntdllretgadget (theC3byte at offset +2 from thesyscall;retgadget).[RSP+8]= real BOF caller return address.

 The return chain becomes: syscall;ret → pops ntdll ret gadget → executes ret in ntdll → pops real caller address → returns to BOF.
-EDR sees the stack pointing back into ntdll, which looks like a legitimate call.
+A stack walker examining the frame at this point sees a return address inside ntdll, which is a backed module like any other, so the unbacked-frame signal that would otherwise stand out is no longer present.

 There is a limitation: sub rsp, 8 shifts all stack-based arguments by 8 bytes.
-This is safe for functions with 4 or fewer arguments (which use registers RCX, RDX, R8, R9 under the x64 calling convention — these arguments live in registers, not on the stack, so shifting the stack does not affect them).
+This is safe for functions with 4 or fewer arguments (under the x64 calling convention — the rules that the Windows x64 ABI defines for how function arguments are passed: the first 4 integer/pointer arguments go in registers RCX, RDX, R8, R9, and only the 5th argument and beyond are placed on the stack).
+Since the first 4 arguments live in registers, not on the stack, shifting the stack does not affect them.
 For functions with 5+ arguments, the stack offset would corrupt argument passing.
 In NFEXEC, only NtDelayExecution (2 arguments) uses this stub, so the limitation does not apply.

 Patchless AMSI and ETW Bypass